NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 - C. An integer variable with the number of mental illnesses a person has been diagnosed with.
 - D. An integer variable with the number of mental illnesses a person has been diagnosed with, or thinks they have.

 We have run 20 linear models, regressing each of our measures of mental illness with the answers to each of the four questions, and their sum (where verbal scales are converted to numerical ones when required.
 For example, a {"No", "Yes"} is converted to {0,1}.
-As a technical note, whether it's converted to {0,1} or to {1,2} doesn't affect the regression coefficient, just the intercept)

 In 17/20 cases, we get a positive but insignificant effect.
 One case is ambiguous and instill insignificant, and the remaining 2/20 cases are negative but still insignificant.
 That is, further involvement with EA across all but one model makes one less likely to have mental illnesses, and to have fewer mental illnesses, but at no point does this reach significance thresholds.